hyungmogu/udacity-cloud-devops-project-5/README.md

         - b.
 Screenshot of your AWS EC2 page showing the newly created (for blue/green) or modified (for rolling) instances running as the EKS cluster nodes.
         - c.
 Screenshot of the kubectl command output showing that the deployment is successful, pods are running, and the service can be accessed via an external IP or port forwarding.
         - d.
 Screenshot showing that you can access the application after deployment.

+## References

+1. The Kompose Authors.
+(2022).
+Go from docker compose to kubernetes. https://kompose.io/